sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 ```
 Эпоха        : 2
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Utilities for managing accounts and shadow password files
+Short desc    : Utilities for managing accounts and shadow password files
 URL          : https://github.com/shadow-maint/shadow
-Лицензия     : BSD and GPLv2+
+License      : BSD and GPLv2+
-Описание     : The shadow-utils package includes the necessary programs for
+Descript     : The shadow-utils package includes the necessary programs for
              : converting UNIX password files to the shadow password format, plus
              : programs for managing user and group accounts.
 The pwconv command
              : converts passwords to the shadow password format.
 The pwunconv command